Guadalupe

 Times are based on "non-rush hour and non-holiday periods".

-Drive times may vary based on number of pit stops, traffic, weather, road
+Drive times will vary based on your starting point, number of pit stops, traffic, weather, road

 construction, accidents, detours, and other unknown factors.)
 Click here